edthedev/dotfiles/README.md

 In general, these work by setting up symlinks on Linux, and on Windows by copying a stub file that sources the versioned file.

 Most of these are cross platform `.ps1` files that run under PowerShell.

+## Further Reading

+See `i3.md` for info on setting up the I3 window manager.